GuillaumeLaine/PX4-user_guide/en/ros2/px4_ros2_msg_translation_node.md

 The following steps describe how to install and run the translation node on your machine.

-1. Create a ROS 2 workspace in which to build the message translation node and its dependencies:
+1. (Optional) Create a new ROS 2 workspace in which to build the message translation node and its dependencies:

    ```sh
    mkdir -p /path/to/ros_ws/src
    ```

-2. Run the following helper script to copy the message definitions and translation node into your ROS workspace directory.
+1. Run the following helper script to copy the message definitions and translation node into your ROS workspace directory.

    ```sh
    cd /path/to/ros_ws
    /path/to/PX4-Autopilot/Tools/copy_to_ros_ws.sh .
    ```

-3. Build and source the workspace.
+1. Build and source the workspace.

    ```sh
    colcon build
    source /path/to/ros_ws/install/setup.bash
    ```

-4. Finally, run the translation node.
+1. Finally, run the translation node.

    ```sh
    ros2 run translation_node translation_node_bin